Dividend Reinvestment Plans (DRIPs)

 Many DRIPs require you to own at least one share of stock to participate.
-Temper of the Times Investment Services Inc. will buy the single share to make you qualify as a shareholder (or up to 100 shares per company), it will have the shares registered in your name, not in street name as most brokers do, and it will deal with the transfer agent to get the DRIP account open in your name on the company books and records.
+Temper of the Times Investment Services Inc. will buy the single share to make you qualify as a shareholder (or up to a minimum number of shares required by a particular company DRIP), it will have the shares registered in your name, not in street name as most brokers do, and it will deal with the transfer agent to get the DRIP account open in your name on the company books and records.

 The Temper Enrollment Service is the only such service available, and it's the most efficient way to open an account.
 Temper buys the shares at the beginning of the month and transfers the shares immediately to the appropriate transfer agent, along with the proper registrations for the shares.

-Once your account for, you are no longer a customer of the Enrollment Service.
+Once your account is opened at a transfer agent, you are then no longer a customer of the Enrollment Service.
 Your account is open directly on the records of the company in which you are investing.
 The company will send you a statement showing your ownership.
 The bottom portion of the statement can be torn off and returned to the company along with a cash investment.

 DRIP investing is meant for the long-term (although many companies allow you to sell DRIP shares daily).

 Before you embark on building a good portfolio, it's necessary to remind yourself that doing so involves long-term thinking, not instant gratification.